Florida Keys Fishing Calendar

 Reef: In February, Cobia show up thick in the Lower Keys, often riding on the backs of hungry Bull Sharks waiting for an easy fresh cut meal.
 On the reef large numbers of Permit can often be caught.
 Yellow Tail fishing is also great table fare and can be caught in large numbers this time of year.

 Offshore: Hard fighting, toothy Kingfish are caught on the regular.
 Wahoo often show up and Dolphin can be found close to floating debris this time of year.

 Flats: Let’s face it, the tropical Lower Florida Keys is where everyone wants to be after a long winter, including the Permit!
 The big boys show up on the flats this time of year – ready for Spring Break!
 On the warmer days, some Bonefish can be found cruising the Lower Keys and Key West flats.
 On colder days Sharks and Barracuda are plentiful on the flats and will keep you occupied with rod bending action.

 Reef: The Cobia catch is at its finest.

 Offshore: Blackfin Tuna are scoping the edge of the reef.
 It’s a great time of year to catch Sailfish.

-From half-day trips to full-day backcountry fishing charters & adventure tours on the waters surrounding Key West, Florida – We’ve got you covered!
+From half to full-day fishing charters & adventure tours on the waters of the Lower Florida Keys – We’ve got you covered!

 HEAR WHAT OUR CUSTOMERS SAY!